OpenNews/opennews-website/what/community/scholarships/index.md

 ### When applications are open

-Applications are open now till June 26.
-We will notify all applicants by June 30.
+Our third application was open until June 26.
+We notified all applicants by June 30.

 We had two earlier batches of applications this year:
 * Our first application closed on January 13.
-* Our seciond application closed on March 17.
+* Our second application closed on March 17.

-Please note, we moved up the deadline for this third round slightly in order to notify participants heading to July events.

 ### Who should apply
 * Anyone who is part of the journalism code community such as developers, designers, and data analysts working in newsrooms.